Reading at School

 Reading Sessions: How Do We Teach Reading at Twyning School?

-Children across the school have taught reading sessions everyday.
-These are whole class reading sessions which are a balance between practising reading fluency, discussion based learning and written comprehension.
-As well as this, children are regularly heard reading aloud by an adult in EYFS/KS1 and as regularly as possible in KS2.
+In addition to this, children are regularly heard reading aloud by an adult in EYFS/KS1 and as regularly as possible in KS2.